mavryk-network/mavryk-rust/baking/013-PtJakart/README.md

 You will need to confirm addition of the address on the ledger.

-Check that the address is now known to the `tezos-client`.
+Check that the address is now known to the `mavryk-client`.

 ```
-$ tezos-client \
+$ mavryk-client \
    --endpoint "http://localhost:12535" \
    --base-dir "$HOME/data-dir-013-PtJakart/client" \
    list known addresses